 Overall, Ordóñez slashed .245/.290/.304 over seven New York Mets seasons.
-Still, his 10.2 Defensive WAR trounces every other SS on this list, making him an easy choice for the third greatest Mets shortstop ever.
+Still, his 10.2 Defensive WAR trounces every other SS on this list, making him an easy choice for the fourth-greatest Mets shortstop ever.

 Keep in mind that after 2016 Cabrera was no longer an everyday shortstop, spending much of his time at 3B and 2B, respectively.
 Still, in 2016, Cabrera hit .280 with 23 HRs and 62 RBIs, helping the Mets reach the Wild Card game.

-Cabrera’s defense never lived up to his offensive production as his -1.5 dWAR ranks among the worst on this list.
-With that said, Asdrubel’s best defensive season occurred in 2016, where he played 135 games at SS.
+Cabrera’s defense never lived up to his offensive production, as his -1.5 dWAR ranks among the worst on this list.
+With that said Asdrubel’s best defensive season occurred in 2016 when he played 135 games at SS.

 Though not considered a fan favorite, Tejada was generally underrated as a New York Mets SS.
 However, his approval rating increased after Chase Utley broke his leg on what many considered a dirty slide during the 2015 NLDS.

 After breaking his leg, Tejada was never quite the same and left the Mets the following season before returning for six games in 2019.
 Still, Tejada’s 5.1 Mets WAR is among the top 4 on this list.